Stepland/memon/docs/source/schema.md

     "data": {}
 }
 ```
+This is the root / top level structure of a memon file.

+It's a json object with the following keys :

 **version**
 - string, required
-- Indicates the schema version in use in this document
+- Indicates the schema version this memon file uses, follows [semver](https://semver.org/)

+  If a memon file does not have this key it's probably following the pre-semver format

 **metadata**
 - object, required